Was Your Facebook Account Hacked? Don’t Panic

 How To Report Someone Impersonating You on Facebook

 It’s well-known that scammers use fake accounts, fake websites, and fake stories to trick people into falling for their scams.
-But the deception is even more effective if they use a real person’s profile or identity instead of fabricating one from scratch.
+But their ploys are even more effective if they use a real person’s profile or identity instead of fabricating one from scratch.

 To speed up the process, you can ask friends and family members to report the fake account on your behalf.